Comparing the effects of Boltzmann machines as associative memory in Generative Adversarial Networks between classical and quantum sampling: Preliminaries

 When $M\gg1$, $\sigma_{i,m}$ denotes the $i$-th node of the $m$-th Trotter layer.
 The QMC draws samples from the state distribution defined as $\exp(-\beta H(\boldsymbol{\sigma}))/Z$, where $Z=\sum_{\sigma_{1}\sigma_{2}...\sigma_{M}} \exp({-\beta H(\boldsymbol{\sigma})}) $.
 For a candidate state, $\boldsymbol{\sigma^{'}}$, setting the acceptance probability as $r = \min \left( 1,H(\boldsymbol{\sigma^{'}})/H(\boldsymbol{\sigma})\right)$, we can sample from the Ising model easily without calculating $Z$ in the same manner as the Metropolis--Hastings algorithm.
 By using the QMC simulation, we investigate the equilibrium state even with the transverse field.
-When we set a large value as $\beta$, the equilibrium state converges to the ground state (the lowest energy state).
+When we set $\beta$ to be a large value, the equilibrium state converges to the ground state (the lowest energy state).
 In the BM learning, $\beta$ is absorbed into the biases and interactions.
 In addition, the output from the D-Wave quantum annealer approximately obeys the Gibbs--Boltzmann distribution.
-Note that QMC is in essence a method to investigate the equilibrium state of the quantum many-body system.
-QMC does not necessarily reproduce the non-equilibrium behavior in the D-Wave quantum annealer \cite{Bando2021}.
+Note that QMC is, in essence, a method to investigate the equilibrium state of the quantum many-body system.
+QMC does not necessarily reproduce the nonequilibrium behavior in the D-Wave quantum annealer \cite{Bando2021}.
 The BM utilizes the equilibrium distribution to sample the spin configuration.
-In this sense, the performance of the AAN and quantum AAN is purely compared by the equilibrium state of both of the classical and quantum equilibrium state.
-In a strict sense, the last stage of the quantum annealing is similar to that of classical annealing without any quantum and thermal effects.
-Thus, we do not positively expect any differences to appear in both of the methods.
+In this sense, the performances of the AAN and quantum AAN are purely compared by the equilibrium states of both the classical and quantum equilibrium states.
+In a strict sense, the last stage of the quantum annealing is similar to that of classical annealing without any quantum or thermal effects.
+Thus, we do not expect any differences to appear in both of the methods.
 Therefore, we theorize that the performance shown in the previous study is purely the Boltzmann sampling in the random input generator.
-Unfortunately, the previous study did not compare their method with the standard GAN and the AAN with classical Monte-Carlo sampling.
-Our aim is to investigate the QMC sampling as well as the classical sampling on the standard GAN to clarify the advantage of quantum AAN as proposed in the previous study.
-Below, we outline several experiments conducted to investigate any differences among various combinations used to generate the data through the standard GAN, the classical AAN, and the quantum AAN by QMC.
-The difference between classical Monte-Carlo and QMC simulation implies that non-trivial quantum effects exist in sampling even in the equilibrium state.
-No difference suggests that the quantum effect comes from the difference between the equilibrium state and the resulting state from the quantum annealer if it exists.
+Unfortunately, in the previous study\cite{Arici2016} did not compare their method with the standard GAN and the AAN with classical Monte Carlo sampling.
+Our aim is to investigate the QMC sampling as well as the classical sampling on the standard GAN to clarify the advantage of quantum AAN, as proposed in the previous study.
+Below, we outline several experiments conducted to investigate any differences among various combinations used to generate the data using the standard GAN, the classical AAN, and the quantum AAN by QMC.
+The difference between classical Monte Carlo and QMC simulations implies that nontrivial quantum effects exist in sampling even in the equilibrium state.
+No difference suggests that the quantum effect comes from the difference between the equilibrium state and the resulting state from the quantum annealer, if it exists.